YouTube - P-3 Orion

 In the mid 1950's the United States Navy requested bids for a anti-submarine warfare aircraft with the ability have extended loiter time as a replacement for their twin engine aircraft.
 Lockheed answered the request with the P-3 Orion, developed from their L-188 airliner.

-The P-3 Orion first flew in late 1959.
+The P-3 Orion first flew in late 1959 and continue to serve to date, over sixty years later.
 With its stinger tail, the aircraft is about twelve feet longer than the L-188.
 In addition, the aircraft has provisions for carrying weapons.

 The aircraft carry a magnetic anomaly detection (MAD) radar in their stinger tail.
 They are armed with anti-submarine sonar buoys, Harpoon missiles, mines, depth charges, and torpedoes.
 Their roles have expanded to include over-land surveillance.
 For these missions the aircraft can use special imaging radars, electro-optical cameras and infrared sensors.